Among the most frequent questions that newcomers to the instrument ask when they’re starting out, are the two following:

 (Please note that there are multiple guitars playing at once in this clip.)

-Electric guitars have a full body that’s paired with an electronic setup made of pickups that are located below the strings in order to capture the signal as well as tone and volume knobs.
+Electric guitars have a full body that’s paired with an electronic setup made of pickups that are located below the strings in order to capture the signal.
+They also feature tone and volume knobs.
 Played on their own, they’re really quiet.
-A guitar player might be able to hear himself play in a quiet room, but this isn’t the sound anybody is looking for.
+A guitar player might be able to hear himself if he plays in a quiet room, but this isn’t the sound anybody is looking for.
 The sound will have to be amplified, and the amp plays a big role in the final tone.

 Here’s how an electric guitar sounds:

-At the end of the day, if you’re a beginning guitar player then you should consider what style of music you like the most.
+At the end of the day, you should mostly think about what genre of music you like the most, and get the kind of guitar that is used to play that music.
 Then you’ll truly enjoy the process, and difficulties won’t bring you to a halt.
 If you’re on a budget, an acoustic guitar might be a good choice considering that there’s no amp nor cables to buy on top of the guitar.
 Good luck!